Data Source in Blazor ComboBox Component

 }

-A Web API Controller has to be created which allows ComboBox directly to consume data from the Entity framework.
+Create a Web API controller to allow the ComboBox to consume data from Entity Framework directly.

 using EFDropDown.Shared.DataAccess;